nyctef/wormsjs/NOTES.md

 TODO next (?):

+- fix drawing - pull out of game.js, have real map data instead of copying from the canvas, pull player.draw into something more data-driven
 - rectangle player collision instead of single pixel?
 At least to not fall into a gap of only a single pixel
 - dump 4x scaling and show at real size
 - accelerated falling and jumping for some more interesting movement
 - show player aiming line and spacebar to destroy circle in line of sight